Trithemis arteriosa: Habitat

 This dragonfly is found in and near a wide variety of slow-flowing and still-water habitats.
 These include streams, rivers, intermittent rivers, freshwater lakes, intermittent freshwater lakes, freshwater marshes, intermittent freshwater marshes, irrigation canals and ditches.

 Description

 The face of the mature male is deep red, the vertex and top of the frons having a purple sheen.
 The eyes are deep red and the labium deep yellow with a dark brown stripe in the centre.
 The synthorax is red with black stripes; mature males often have a purple bloom on the upper thorax.
 The wings have bright red veins and orange makings at their bases.
-The pterostigmas are 2.3-2.4 mm long and dark brown.
+The pterostigmata are 2.3-2.4 mm long and dark brown.
 The slender abdomen is bright red; S6-S8 have black wedges on each side; S9 and S10 are black.
 Females have similar markings, but the abdomen and face are yellow to yellowish brown.
 The sides of the synthorax are pale yellow-brown, as are the lower sides of S1-S3.